CorruptJson/COMP-8551-Project/README.md

 # COMP-8551 Game Engine Project - Edgar the X-Terminator

 ## Description
+In Edgar the X-Terminator, you play as Edgar, a bug exterminator.
+Collect stars for points as you fight against a hoard of angry cockroaches.

 ## Running the Game
 From the latest release, download the latest build [Releases](https://github.com/JasonZFHuang/COMP-8551-Project/releases) and run the **COMP-8551-Project.exe**.